NCT07533084

 • Individuals suffering from mental disorders clinically diagnosed.

-• Cognitively healthy individuals:
+• Cognitively healthy individuals (HC):

 • MMSE score ≥24, or alternatively MoCA score ≥26;